abdulbaasitt/COMP0132_RHWT4/README.md

-Install this package by clone the repository into the src folder of your workspace:
+Install this package by cloning the repository into the src folder of your workspace:

 ```
 cd ../your_ws